Machine Learning and Feature Ranking for Impact Fall Detection Event Using Multisensor Data

 \section{Introduction}

 According to the World Health Organization report, falls affect 32 percent of older adults annually, making it a leading cause of mortality among this demographic \cite{kundakcci2020determination}.
 The elderly population is particularly vulnerable to the detrimental effects of falls, which can result in fractures and cognitive impairments\cite{karlsson2013prevention}.
 Recent research efforts have focused on fall detection to predict and prevent such incidents \cite{fahimi2021identifying}.
 The primary objective of these studies is to minimize fall-related injuries and provide timely assistance to individuals at risk.
 An important advancement in this field is the implementation of pre-impact fall detection systems\cite{chi2023prefallkd}.
 These systems identify falls at an early stage before the impact occurs.

+Advancements in computer vision, driven by graphs, statistical techniques, and deep learning, have greatly enhanced visual data processing, which is particularly beneficial for improving fall detection accuracy \cite{mourchid2016image,benallal2022new,mourchid2021automatic,mourchid2023mr}.
 To detect falls across different stages, including pre-impact, and post-impact, accelerometer-based fall detection systems have gained prominence.
 However, while identifying fall at the early stage and post-stage can help to rescue people, it is crucial to identify the impact point, in order to avoid false alert and accurately provide assistance to people who really fall.
 Furthermore, it has been observed that the current datasets available for fall detection lack proper preprocessing, leading to inaccurate detection of falls and impacts in real-life scenarios.
 Therefore, depending on raw data from these datasets for the development of fall detection systems can lead to an increased occurrence of false positives or false negatives, as illustrated in Fig. \ref{impact}(b).